Xiongb-lab/RFdiffusion/README.md

 ## Description

 RFdiffusion is an open source method for structure generation, with or without conditional information (a motif, target etc).
-It can perform a whole range of protein design challenges as we have outlined in [the RFdiffusion paper](https://www.biorxiv.org/content/10.1101/2022.12.09.519842v1).
+It can perform a whole range of protein design challenges as we have outlined in [this is the RFdiffusion paper](https://www.biorxiv.org/content/10.1101/2022.12.09.519842v1).

 **Things Diffusion can do**
 - Motif Scaffolding